Eiko-Eira/MaMIDI/README.md

 I also plan to add notes per second features.

 # Contacts & Credits
-Thank you to Crimsxn K1ra for the original script and AstroidLord for the modified script.
+Thank you to Crimsxn K1ra for the original script and AsteroidLord for the modified script.

 **Contacts**
 Discord: Eikovo